SridharCR/SridharCR/README.md

 ## Introduction
-- 🔭 I’m working at Saama AI Research as a software engineer.
+- 🔭 I’m working at Kissflow as a Senior Software engineer.
 - 📚 I completed B.Tech in Information Technology at Velammal College of Engg and Tech under Anna University.
 - 💻 I'm interested in web/android applications, data science and artificial intelligence.